SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_calendar/readme.md

 This example demonstrates the clock configuration, one millisecond trigger, one second trigger, alarm configuration, and time conversion.

   > **Note**
-  1. Before enabling any trigger, it is recommended to calibrate the clock.
+  > 1. Before enabling any trigger, it is recommended to calibrate the clock.
-  2. RTC time is a free-flowing counter which can count up to 4 Centuries.
-Conversion to any other format such as Unix/NTP timestamps, are subject to its own range limitation.
+  > 2. RTC time is a free-flowing counter which can count up to 4 centuries.
+Conversion to any other format, such as Unix/NTP timestamps, are subject to its own range limitation.

 ## Overview